-The terms of the Mandate do not create any right or benefit enforceable by any person or persons not party to it, except that Rothschild & Co's Associates mayenforce rights as expressed in these Terms and Conditions.
+The terms of the Mandate do not create any right or benefit enforceable by any person or persons not party to it, except that Rothschild & Co's Associates may enforce rights as expressed in these Terms and Conditions.
 Accordingly a person who is not a party to these Terms and Conditions or to any agreement to which they relate shall have no right under the Contracts (Rights of Third Parties) Act 1999 to enforce any such term of such agreement including these Terms and Conditions.

-2.24 Record Retention
+3.25 Record Retention

 In accordance with legal and regulatory requirements Rothschild & Co will retain all Client records for a minimum period of six years following the termination of any relationship.
-This period maybe extended by force of law, regulatory requirement or alternative agreement.
+This period may be extended by force of law, regulatory requirement or alternative agreement.
 The Client acknowledges that Rothschild & Co may not be able to provide Client records after the minimum period of six years has expired.

-2.25 Governing Law
+3.26 Governing Law

 These Terms and Conditions shall be subject to and construed in accordance with the law of England and Wales.
-Both parties agree that the courts of England are to have non-exclusive jurisdiction to settle any disputes which may arise out of or in connection with the Investment Services provided by Rothschild & Co Wealth Management UK Limited under the Mandate and that, accordingly, any proceedings arising out of or in connection with the Mandate relating to Investment Services may be brought in such courts.
+Both parties agree that the courts of England are to have non-exclusive jurisdiction to settle any disputes which may arise out of or in connection with the Investment Services provided by Rothschild & Co under the Mandate and that, accordingly, any proceedings arising out of or in connection with the Mandate relating to Investment Services may be brought in such courts.
+Notwithstanding the governing law of these Terms and Conditions, all Clients located in the United Kingdom and the European Union shall be entitled to rely on any mandatory consumer protection laws of the country of their usual residence.